(rollover to compare with normal)

 ||What Are Its Effects?

 Secondly, as the blood pressure is three times lower in the pulmonary artery than in the aorta, blood will tend to flow backwards into the pulmonary artery from the coronary artery.
-This stealing of blood away from the heart muscle can have dire consequences resulting in heart attacks in children in the first year of life.
+The combination of lower oxygen and stealing of blood away from the heart muscle can have dire consequences resulting in heart attacks in children as early as the first year of life.
 This defect results in decreased heart function, poor feeding, and irritability.